JustinMC-data/Data-Science-Projects/README.md

 ## About Me

 - 🔭 I’m currently working on data science projects and machine learning models.
+Projects will be updated periodically.
 - 🌱 I’m currently learning advanced data analytics and deep learning techniques.
 - 👯 I’m looking to collaborate on open source projects related to data science.
 - 💬 Ask me about Python, machine learning, and data visualization.